arnowelzel/timed-content/readme.txt

 == Changelog ==

+= 2.51 =

+* Fixed a bug for server side shortcodes with "hide" code, where the date/time was not parsed correctly.

 = 2.50 =

 * Major code refactoring and cleanup - please check your existing rules and shortcodes if they still work as expected and change them if needed!